 Summer is the time of year for being outside, whether you are picnicking, camping, doing yard work, attending a sporting event, or simply enjoying a glass of wine on your patio.
 Unfortunately, pesky mosquitos and other bugs can ruin this relaxing time outside.
 In many cases, bug spray is the only option that will allow you to stay outside without getting eaten alive.

 However, most insect repellents available in stores are full of toxic chemicals and carry that overwhelming, cough-inducing stench.
 Not only are many bug sprays bad for the environment, but they can be detrimental to your health, too.
-Thankfully, there are several options and recipes out there today for eco-friendly bug sprays, several of each will go over here shortly.
+Thankfully, there are several all-natural bug spray options that will keep the bugs away so you can enjoy the outdoors.

 For many people, keeping mosquitoes away is a priority, and so is avoiding chemicals such as DEET, which are often present in many commercial insect repellants.
 DEET (or N,N-Diethyl-m-toluamide) is designed to repel, rather than kill insects.
 It is used by an estimated one-third of the U.S. population and has been linked to numerous neurological problems, according to the Environmental Protection Agency (EPA).
 Furthermore, DEET has been shown to have a negative impact on wildlife and water sources in production and during use and it is extremely toxic to birds and aquatic life.